First Boer War: Action at Bronkhorstspruit

-At the first battle at Bronkhorstspruit on 20 December 1880, Lieutenant-Colonel Philip Robert Anstruther and 120 men of the 94th Foot (Connaught Rangers) were killed or wounded by Boer fire within minutes of the first shots.
-Boer losses totalled two killed and five wounded.
-This mainly Irish regiment was marching westward toward Pretoria, led by Lieutenant-Colonel Anstruther, when halted by a Boer commando group.
-They were halted when they approached a small stream called the Bronkhorstspruit, 38 miles from Pretoria.
-Its leader, Commandant Frans Joubert, (brother of General Piet Joubert), ordered Anstruther and the column to turn back, stating that the territory was now again a Boer Republic and therefore any further advance by the British would be deemed an act of war.
-Anstruther refused and ordered that ammunition be distributed.
-The Boers opened fire and the ambushed British troops were annihilated.
-In the ensuing engagement, the column lost 56 men dead and 92 wounded.
+On 20 December 1880, Lieutenant-Colonel Philip Robert Anstruther and men of the 94th Foot (Connaught Rangers) were on their way to quell the Boer uprising in Pretoria, when they were ambushed by Boer Forces near the Bronkhorstspruit Stream.
+This mainly Irish regiment was marching westward toward Pretoria, led by Lieutenant-Colonel Anstruther, when halted by a Boer commando group as they approached the Bronkhorstspruit, 38 miles from Pretoria.
+The Boer leader, Commandant Frans Joubert (brother of General Piet Joubert), demanded that Anstruther and the column turn back, stating that the territory was now again a Boer Republic and therefore any further advance by the British would be deemed an act of war.
+Anstruther refused and ordered that ammunition be distributed, and the Boers opened fire: about 120 soldiers were killed or wounded within minutes of the first shots, with total losses 56 men dead and 92 wounded.
+Boer casualties totalled two killed and five wounded.
 With the majority of his troops dead or wounded, the dying Anstruther ordered surrender.

 The Boer uprising caught the six small British forts scattered around the Transvaal by surprise.
 They housed some 2,000 troops between them, including irregulars with as few as fifty soldiers at Lydenburg in the east which Anstruther had just left.
-Being isolated, and with so few men, all the forts could do was prepare for a siege, and wait to be relieved.
+Being isolated, and with so few men, all the forts could do was prepare for a siege and wait to be relieved.
 By 6 January 1881, Boers had begun to besiege Lydenburg.
 The other five forts, with a minimum of fifty miles between any two, were at Wakkerstroom and Standerton in the south, Marabastad in the north and Potchefstroom and Rustenburg in the west.
 Boers begun to besiege Marabastad fort on 29 December 1880.

 The three main engagements of the war were all within about sixteen miles of each other, centred on the Battles of Laing's Nek (28 January 1881), Ingogo River (8 February 1881) and the rout at Majuba Hill (27 February 1881).
 These battles were the result of Colley's attempts to relieve the besieged forts.
 Although he had requested reinforcements, these would not reach him until mid-February.
 Colley was, however, convinced that the garrisons would not survive until then.
 Consequently, at Newcastle, near the Transvaal border, he mustered a relief column (the Natal Field Force) of available men, although this amounted to only 1,200 troops.
 Colley's force was further weakened in that few were mounted, a serious disadvantage in the terrain and for that type of warfare.
 Most Boers were mounted and good riders.
 Nonetheless, Colley's force set out on 24 January 1881 northward for Laing's Nek en route to relieve Wakkerstroom and Standerton, the nearest forts.